railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 -----------------

 Once a product has been defined, use an initial inventory operation to put actual current quantities into the system by location for the products in stock.
-Use the menu :menuselection:`Stock Management --> Periodical Inventory --> New Periodical Inventory` for this.
+Use the menu :menuselection:`Warehouse --> Inventory Control --> Physical Inventories` for this.

 .. figure:: images/stock_inventory_new.png
-   :scale: 75
+   :scale: 50
    :align: center

    *Defining a new inventory operation*